Dell Inspiron 15 i3531-3225bk is a fully functional laptop under $250, another budget device from Dell.

 Pretty snappy out of the box (Intel Pentium quad core N3530 is slightly better than the BayTrail CPU).

-I own a few Chromebooks before, and seriously, for under $250 here, this Dell Inspiron 15 i3531-3225BK is very good.
+I own a few Chromebooks before, and seriously, best price here, this Dell Inspiron 15 i3531-3225BK is very good.
 It beats Chromebooks both in price, and full laptop functionality.
 Keep in mind Chromebooks cannot run most Windows programs like skype, so look at this Dell i3531-3225BK too!